GMTrevis/Homeassistant-NodeRed-Systemair-VTR300/README.md

 - **Normal (Manual Normal speed):** Sets the fans in normal speed, PPM Auto must be deselected as PPM Auto writes to the manual mode speed modbus register.
 - **Høy (Manual High speed):** Sets the fans in high speed, PPM Auto must be deselected as PPM Auto writes to the manual mode speed modbus register.
 - **Party:** Sets the fans in full speed (100%).
 PPM Auto will be set to standby if active prior to selecting “Party”.
 Time limits are given in the pop-up “Varighet” (Duration) further displayed in chapter “Pop-up’s”.
-- **Boost:** Sets the supplyfan to full speed and extract fan to minimum.
+- **Boost:** Sets the fans in full speed (100%).
 PPM Auto will be set to standby if active prior to selecting “Boost”.
 Time limits are given in the pop-up “Varighet” (Duration) further displayed in chapter “Pop-up’s”.
-- **Ildsted (Fireplace):** Sets the fans in full speed (100%).
+- **Ildsted (Fireplace):** Sets the supplyfan to full speed and extractfan to minimum.
 PPM Auto will be set to standby if active prior to selecting “Ildsted”.
 Time limits are given in the pop-up “Varighet” (Duration) further displayed in chapter “Pop-up’s”.
 - **Stopp (Off):** Switch the ventilation unit to off (fans 0%).
 PPM Auto will be switched off if active prior to selecting “Stopp”.
 Mostly used when changing filters, for more comprehensive maintenance remember to cut the main power supply for safety reasons.
 - **Komfyravtrekk (cooker etc.):** including other “DI” inputs are overriding all other operator given modes.
 This as most other features, are handled in the ventilation unit controller.